USS Augusta (CA-31): Asiatic Fleet

 Soon after she broke Admiral Upham's flag and Houston sailed for home, Augusta proceeded south from Shanghai in December 1933, and, over the next few months, operated in the Philippines, interspersing training with her yearly overhaul at Cavite and Olongapo.

 That spring, Augusta returned to China waters, "showing the flag", and then steamed to Yokohama, Japan, arriving there on 4 June 1934.
 At 07:30 the following morning, Admiral Upham left the ship to attend the state funeral ceremonies for the late Fleet Admiral Heihachiro Togo; Augusta commenced firing 19 one-minute guns in honor of the Japanese naval hero at 08:30.
 Departing Yokohama with Admiral Upham embarked on 11 June, the cruiser then visited Kobe (12 to 15 June) before she proceeded to Qingdao, arriving there on 17 June, departing for Qinhuangdao 10 September, departing for Yantai 24 September, then departing for Shanghai 25 September, arriving 26 September.
+It was also during this time, where future Marine Lieutenant General Lewis Burwell "Chesty" Puller, the most decorated Marine in American history, would begin a sea tour as commanding officer of the Marine Detachment onboard the ship.

 Augusta remained in Chinese waters, then departed Shanghai for Guam on 5 October 1934, under command of Captain Chester W. Nimitz, arriving there on the 10th.
 Sailing the next day, she proceeded to Australian waters for the first time, reaching Sydney on the 20th.
 Total complement at this time was 824: 64 officers and 760 enlisted.
 She remained there a week, while Admiral Upham visited the capital of Australia, Canberra, on 25 and 26 October.
 With CinCAF back on board on the 26th, Augusta cleared Sydney the following day for Melbourne, arriving there on 29 October.
-She remained there, observing the city's centenary ceremonies, until 13 November, when she sailed for Fremantle and Perth.
+She remained there, observing the city's centenary ceremonies, until 13 November, when she sailed for Fremantle.
 On 20 November she sailed for the Dutch East Indies.

 Augusta reached Batavia (now Jakarta) on 25 November and remained there until 3 December, when she sailed for Bali, arriving at the port of Labuhan Amok on 5 December.
 Underway again on the 8th, Augusta touched at Sandakan (14 to 16 December), Zamboanga (17 to 19 December), and Iloilo (20 to 21 December), before reaching Manila on the 22nd.